Dancing with the Stars: China (including Hong Kong)

 The Chinese version is a co-production between mainland China's HBS and Hong Kong's TVB, under licence from the BBC.
-In mainland China it is aired on Hunan Television and in Hong Kong on TVB Jade.
+In mainland China, it is aired on Hunan Television and in Hong Kong on TVB Jade.
 The Chinese title (舞动奇迹 (舞動奇跡, Wǔdòngqíjì)) is difficult to translate, but could be rendered as Miracle Dancing or "Miracles of Dance Moves".
 Each broadcaster provides five male and five female dancers, for a total of twenty.
 Pairs were determined by audience SMS votes.

 The programme began airing in late 2007, in order to mark the anniversary of the 1997 handover of Hong Kong from the UK to the People's Republic of China.

 India

 The Indian version is called Jhalak Dikhhla Jaa.
 It was first broadcast in September 2006 on Sony Entertainment Television (SET).
-A lot of people confuse Dancing With The Stars with Nach Baliye which airs on StarPlus.
+Viewers often confuse Dancing With The Stars with Nach Baliye which airs on StarPlus.
 Nach Baliye and Jhalak Dikhhla Jaa have similar content and presentation but there are minor differences in the concept.
 The celebrity dancers on Nach Baliye are real life couples, and work with an assigned choreographer.
-The dancers on Jhalak Dikhhla Jaa have one celebrity paired with a trained dancer/choreographer.
+The dancers on Jhalak Dikhhla Jaa has one celebrity paired with a trained dancer/choreographer.
 A notice at the end of the show verifies that the Jhalak Dikhhla Jaa is indeed a version of Strictly Come Dancing.

 Indonesia

 Dancing with the Star Indonesia aired its first series in March 2011 on Indosiar and was hosted by Choky Sitohang and Cathy Sharon.
-Fadli & Trisna were the winners, while Yuanita Christiani & Wawan finished in second place, and Hengky Kurniawan & Melissa finished in third.
+Fadli and Trisna were the winners, while Yuanita Christiani and Wawan finished in second place, and Hengky Kurniawan and Melissa finished in third.
 The second series aired from October to December 2011.
-Lucky Widja & Sri were the winners, while Melly "SHE" & Wawan finished in second place, and Tya Ariestya & Yana finished in third.
+Lucky Widja and Sri were the winners, while Melly "SHE" and Wawan finished in second place, and Tya Ariestya and Yana finished in third.

 Japan

-The Japanese version is called Shall We Dance?
-It has the same title as the 1996 movie by the same name, but it has no relation to it beyond the shared name.
-Due to the fact that there was already a series-special dancing program, and that many cast members from it also appeared in the new program, the Japanese version was confused with a regularly scheduled version of the series-special, rather than its own version of the TV series.
-This one ran from 8 April 2006, to 17 March 2007 on NTV-4.
+The Japanese version is called Shall We Dance?.
+It has the same title as the 1996 film by the same name, but it has no relation to it beyond the shared name.
+Due to the fact that there was already a series-special dancing program, and that many cast members from it also appeared in the new program, the Japanese version was confused with a regularly scheduled version of the series-special, rather than its own version of the television series.
+It ran from 8 April 2006, to 17 March 2007 on NTV-4.